Gravy being poured onto a roast dinner.

 Why do we eat a roast on a Sunday?

-The tradition also dates back to the 1700s, when families would leave a cut of meat cooking when they headed out to church.
-When they returned, the meat would be ready and its juices would be used for a delicious gravy.
+Many say the tradition has its roots in the 1700s when families would leave a cut of meat cooking while they attended church so when they returned, the meat would be ready to eat, and the juice could be used for gravy.

 Four of our favourite country pubs serving Sunday roasts

-If you’re on the hunt for a hearty Sunday roast near you, allow us to treat you to exactly that.
-Here are four of our stunning countryside pubs serving delicious roasts with all the trimmings.
+If you're seeking out a Sunday roast near you, we've got so many options to tickle your fancy.
+Here are four of our stunning countryside pubs that serve up delicious roasts with a side of scenic charm.

 DB_C&B_Venue_6143_Bulls-Head-38_2023.jpg